Cluster troubleshooting

 A similar issue is the VM does power on but does not show any logs on the console and does not have any IPs assigned.

-This issue can occur if the resourcePool that the VM uses does not have enough CPU or memory resources to run a VM.
-To resolve this issue, increase the CPU and/or memory reservations or limits for the resourcePool.
+that the VM uses does not have enough CPU or memory resources to run a VM.

 Workload VMs start but Kubernetes not working properly

 If the workload VMs start, but Kubernetes does not start or is not working properly, you may want to log onto the VMs and check the logs there.
-If Kubernetes is at least partially working, you may use kubectl to get the IPs of the nodes:

 kubectl get nodes -o=custom-columns="NAME:.metadata.name,IP:.status.addresses[2].address"

-If Kubernetes is not working at all, you can get the IPs of the VMs from vCenter or using govc.
+If Kubernetes is not working at all, you can get the IPs of the VMs from vCenter or using govc

-When you get the external IP you can ssh into the nodes using the private ssh key associated with the public ssh key you provided in your cluster configuration:
+into the nodes using the private ssh key associated with the public ssh key you provided in your cluster configuration:

 ssh -i <ssh-private-key> <ssh-username>@<external-IP>